reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code omitted
 }
 ```
-We defined the target side with the `@ManyToMany` annotation `mappedBy` attribute.
+We defined the target side with the `@ManyToMany` annotation with `mappedBy` attribute.
 We set the `mappedBy` attribute to the name on the owning side.

 ### Configuring the Database
 We said that the entity class represents the direct link to the table in the database.
+We have to define a configuration for database location, login information, etc.
-We set the configuration in Spring Boot through the `application.properties` file.
+The `application.properties` file is the place where we set that information.

 Even though the Spring Boot framework comes with the configurations for most things, we need to tap in and change them.
 The excellent thing about provided configurations is that they are non-invasive, and we can change only those things that we need.